 So how can you use the vertical short form video to promote the long form video.

 - First, take an excerpt from the music video (preferably the catchiest part) but you edit this in a vertical format.
 Use most of the screen here.
 This will be a 15 second Story Ad that we will set up.
-The great thing about story ads is that they are automatically played with sound ON, which is not the case for Feed Ads.
+The great thing about story ads is that they are automatically played with sound ON.
+This is not the case for Feed Ads.

-- We will then target this Ad to a niche segment (I have covered how to create some fan personas here before you target your ads)
+- You should then target this Ad to a niche segment.
+(I have covered how to create some fan personas here before you target your ads).

-- We will then target this ad to anyone who watched the full short form video
+- From there, target this ad to anyone who watched the full short form video

-This way you are capturing peoples’ interest with a short form video and your song and music video will play repetitively to your target audience.
+If you are capturing peoples’ interest with a short form video, your song will play repetitively to your target audience.

 We will then target the people who have seen this short video further with the longer form video and get them to move over to Youtube to watch the full video, hopefully.

 We all know the power of repetition of viral audio after the explosion of Tik Tok.
-If you can get thousands of content creators to create a video for a 15-30 sec snippet of your song this will eventually result in streams on Spotify.
+If you get thousands of content creators to create a video for a 15-30 sec snippet of your song, this will eventually result in streams on Spotify.

-By setting up Ads first using the short form video format and then moving them over to longer form video you are creating awareness in a format that is easier and more effective and then you can optimize this by targeting further to the people who have already viewed the content.
+By setting up Ads first using the short form video format and then moving them over to longer form video, you are creating awareness in a format that is easier and more effective.
+You can then optimize this by targeting further to the people who have already viewed the content.